 2) Upon first time sync of your accounts with the portal, approximately 30 days worth of data will be brought through.
 Over the following 24 hours the portal will continue to retrieve and store historical information.
 Depending on your financial institution this could be between 90-365 days worth of data.

-Once consent is given for the client portal to access your banking and transactional data, the consent is valid for 12 months.
-Consent can be withdrawn at any time at your discretion however once the 12 months has passed, consent will expire.
+Once consent is given for the client portal to access your banking and transactional data, the consent is valid for the time period you choose.
+Consent can be withdrawn at any time at your discretion however once the consent period has passed, it will expire.

-If you withdraw your consent, accounts and their associated data are automatically removed from your client portal.
-This action cannot be undone, use carefully.
+If you withdraw your consent, accounts and their associated data will remain in your portal for 30 days.
+Once 30 days has passed, the accounts and their associated data will be permanently deleted from your client portal.
+This action cannot be undone.

 Expiry of consent